800.00 Preparing the Contract

 - 820.10 Special Procedures for Office of Sponsored Programs

 A written contract is required for all purchases over $5,000.
 The contract may be in the form of a Departmental Purchase Order (DPO) or a Contracted Services Agreement (CSA), depending on the supplies or services to be acquired.
 Departments are not authorized to use any other form of contract without obtaining prior approval from Procurement Services and MSU Legal Counsel.
 If a vendor suggests another type of contract, departments must contact Procurement Services.
 The DPO and CSA forms contain terms and conditions that are applicable to MSU issued contracts and are favorable to the University.
+Departments are not authorized to sign vendor contracts without regard to purchase price.
+Vendor contracts must be reviewed and approved by Procurement Services and Legal Counsel.

 Purchases using state-wide or university-wide term contracts do not require an additional